GabeScott/standard-works-vault/General Conference/2005 April - Closing Remarks.md

 # Closing Remarks

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2005 General Conference*

+>*Surely the Lord is blessing us as a people, and we must reach out to bless His needy wherever they may be.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2005/04/closing-remarks?lang=eng)